Seventh-inning stretch: Team traditions

-The Texas Rangers initially played only "Cotton-Eyed Joe" during the 7th-inning stretch.
-When the team moved to their new facility in 1994, The Ballpark in Arlington (now Choctaw Stadium), "Take Me Out to the Ballgame" was added to 7th-inning stretch, followed by "Cotton-Eyed Joe".
+The Texas Rangers initially played only "Cotton-Eyed Joe" during the seventh-inning stretch.
+When the team moved to their new facility in 1994, The Ballpark in Arlington (now Choctaw Stadium), "Take Me Out to the Ball Game" was added to seventh-inning stretch, followed by "Cotton-Eyed Joe".
 Somewhat unusual for a 7th-inning stretch song, the version of "Cotton-Eyed Joe" played is an instrumental, by Al Dean from the album Plays for Urban Cowboys.
 Rather than singing along, the crowd claps along and stomps their feet to the tune.
-Upon moving to Globe Life Field in 2020 amidst the COVID-19 pandemic, they kept the tradition.
+Currently, the Rangers present a live performance of "God Bless America" before "Take Me Out to the Ball Game".

-Although the New York Yankees play "Take Me Out to the Ballgame" during the seventh-Inning Stretch, it is preceded by "God Bless America" ever since the September 11 attacks on the World Trade Center.
+"God Bless America" also precedes "Take Me Out to the Ball Game" during the seventh-inning stretch of New York Yankees home games, and Robert Merrill's rendition of the former song is played.

-The Minnesota Twins play "Little Red Corvette" by Prince, due to the tradition that rookies and newly traded players know the lyrics to the song.
+The Minnesota Twins play "Little Red Corvette" by Minneapolis-born musician Prince, due to the tradition that rookies and newly traded players know the lyrics to the song.

-Other clubs that traditionally play songs after "Take Me Out to the Ballgame" include: Cincinnati Reds ("Cincinnati Ohio" – Connie Smith), Milwaukee Brewers ("The Beer Barrel Polka" – in reference to the city's beermaking heritage), Houston Astros ("Deep in the Heart of Texas"), Los Angeles Angels ("Good 4 U" by Olivia Rodrigo), Seattle Mariners ("Can't Hold Us" by Macklemore & Ryan Lewis), the Colorado Rockies (a cover version of "Hey!
-Baby"), the Pittsburgh Pirates ("We Are Fam-a-lee a homage to the slogan used in the 1979 season) and Washington Nationals ("Take On Me" by A-ha, a song that became popular with Nationals fans during the 2012 season when Michael Morse used it as his walk-up music).
+Other clubs traditionally play songs after "Take Me Out to the Ball Game".
+The Cincinnati Reds play "Cincinnati, Ohio" by Connie Smith, the Milwaukee Brewers play "Beer Barrel Polka" in reference to the city's beermaking heritage, the Houston Astros play "Deep in the Heart of Texas", the Los Angeles Angels play "Good 4 U" by Olivia Rodrigo, the Seattle Mariners play "Can't Hold Us" by Macklemore & Ryan Lewis, the Colorado Rockies play a cover version of "Hey!
+Baby", the Pittsburgh Pirates play "We Are Family" as a homage to the slogan used in the 1979 season, and the Washington Nationals play "Take On Me" by A-ha, a song that became popular with Nationals fans during the 2012 season when Michael Morse used it as his walk-up music.